8. WHEN IN DOUBT

 Apartheid are unfortunate events of world history.
 Essays of this

 have come up.
-But for multiple choice purposes, the answer usually is,
+But for multiple choice purposes, the answer is usually,

-Regents tend to have nothing to do with anything ... usually it
+Regents tend to have nothing to do with history ... usually it

 involves a "physical map," or a map that has mountains and rivers

 jutting out of it.
 Or, it is a question about economies/resources or

 is when you farm just enough for your family (or your "sub-sister").

 means to burn the forest and use the ashes for fertilizer.

 These types of questions might have a Global 1 feel to it, but

 apparently are fair game.